-Cleaning up, health issues & your pets
+Cleaning up, health issues, your pets & continuing smoke from widlfires

 Follow public health guidance on clean up.
 United policyholders (UP) offers specialized guidance on insurance claim issues.
 Discard food, medicines, cleaners, cosmetics and toiletries that could have be damaged by heat, smoke and lingering chemical residues